npavkovic/svgs-to-icons/README.md

 OR
 `Access-Control-Allow-Origin: *` (to allow any website, use with caution)

 Without the correct CORS headers, browsers will block the requests for cross-origin SVGs, and your file-referenced icons will not appear.
-The embedded icons version does not have this issue as the SVGs are part of the CSS itself.
+The embedded icons version does not have this issue as the SVGs are incorporated into the CSS as data URIs.

 ### Why does svgs-to-icons use CSS masks?